kmacko265/business-performance-analysis-2023-2024/README.md

 ### Customer Growth & Quality

-# 📊 Day 3 – Customer Growth & Quality
+# 3. Customer Growth & Quality

 ## Business Question
 **How is our customer base changing over time, and are customers coming back after their first purchase?**